Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Licensor must provide at least 30 days' written notice
 - Audit scope limited to verification of Software usage and compliance with license restrictions
 - Remote audit methods are permitted (e.g., usage logs, deployment verification)
-- If audit reveals material violation (>5% non-compliance), Licensee must reimburse Licensor's reasonable audit costs
+- If an audit reveals that Licensee underpaid fees by more than five percent (5%) for the audited period or materially violated the license restrictions, Licensee shall reimburse Licensor's reasonable audit costs in addition to paying any unpaid fees
 - Licensee must provide reasonable cooperation and access to relevant records

 **Confidentiality:** All audit information shall be treated as confidential and used solely for compliance verification.